University-of-Silesia-Ion-Channel/Jonus/README.md

 # JonUŚ - Ion Channel Model

 ## Description
-Comprehensive and easy tool to generate time series representing **Ion Channel** using a mathematical model.
+Comprehensive, easy and multiplatform tool to generate time series representing **Ion Channel** using a mathematical model.

 Some properties, that the tool has are:
 - easy to use inside a **Jupyter Notebook** framework,